 Name: William Souter

-Title: Chief Financial Officer.
+Title: Chief Financial Officer

-Employment commenced: 10 March 2020
+Agreement commenced: 10 March 2020

-Details:
+Term of agreement:

+Not specified

-Annual salary of \$301,369.90 (including superannuation).
+Details: Annual salary of \$320,000 (including superannuation).
 The fixed remuneration will alter by any changes in the compulsory superannuation contribution that Atomo Diagnostics Limited is required to make.
 Plus a cash bonus of up to 30% of gross salary (subject to the satisfaction of performance criteria), to be reviewed annually by the People, Culture & Remuneration Committee.